Post-dynamical inspiral phase of common envelope evolution. The role of magnetic fields: Physical model and numerical setup

 \subsection{Mesh structure and convergence}

 At the root level, we set $512~\times~256~\times~256$ active cells in $\{r,\theta,\varphi\}$.
 The radial domain extends from $r = 0.1$ to $r = 10$ with geometric grid spacing so that the aspect ratio of the cells is approximately constant over the entire range of radial scales.
-The grid spacing in $\theta$ and $\varphi$ directions is uniform.
-On top of the root level, we add one level of adaptive refinement with criteria based on the azimuthal average of the second derivative error norm $\chi$ of a function $\sigma$ \citep[e.g.][]{Lohner1987,PLUTO2012}.
+The grid spacing in $\theta$ and $\varphi$ directions is uniform with $0 < \theta < \pi$ and $0 < \varphi < 2\pi$.
+We use polar boundary conditions in the $\theta$ direction allowing free-flow through the pole \citep[][]{Zhu2018,Stone2020}, and periodic boundary conditions in the $\varphi$ direction.
+On top of the root level, we add one level of adaptive refinement with criteria based on the azimuthal average of the second derivative error norm $\chi$ of a function $\sigma$ \citep[e.g.,][]{Lohner1987,PLUTO2012}.
 The norm $\chi$ is defined as

 Here, $\Delta_{r,\pm 1/2} = \pm (\sigma_{i \pm 1} - \sigma_i) $ and $\sigma_{r,\rm ref} = |\sigma_{i+1}| + 2 |\sigma_i| + |\sigma_{i-1}|$.
 The value of the threshold $\chi_r$ depends on the specifics of the problem and on the chosen refinement variable $\sigma$.
 Here, we take $\sigma = |\boldsymbol{B}|$.